dunstontc/learn-go/code/McCleod/GolangWebDev/000/043_docker/03_run-images/README.md

 When you run an image, that image is copied to your local machine.

 When you run an image in a container, Docker downloads the image to your computer.
 This local copy of the image saves you time.
-Docker only downloads the image again if the image’s source changes on the hub.
+Docker only downloads the image again if the image's source changes on the hub.
 You can, of course, delete the image yourself.
-You’ll learn more about that later.
+You'll learn more about that later.

 # Locate whalesay